Arihant-A/Arihant_1/a/README.md

 ![GTKWave - dff_syncres (zoomed)](./results/sync_res_s2.png)

-The zoomed waveform is the definitive proof of synchronous behaviour.
-Notice that when `sync_reset` asserts, `q` does **not** immediately go to 0.
-Instead, it waits for the **next rising clock edge** before transitioning to 0.
-This one-cycle latency distinguishes synchronous reset from asynchronous reset - both waveforms should be studied side-by-side to appreciate the timing difference.
+Zoomed waveform is the final piece of evidence that confirms that the operation is synchronous in nature.
+Observe that the value of `q` is not set to zero immediately when the signal `sync_reset` becomes true.
+Rather, it takes the next clock rise edge to change its value to zero.

 **Yosys Synthesis Output:**